Dhimal

 Tradition and Religion

-Dhimal celebrate village festival called Pat Puja.
+Dhimal celebrates a village festival called Pat Puja.
 They also celebrate Hindu festivals like Diwali and Dussehra.
 The person who performs the rituals is called Dhami.
-Dhimal people claim they are followers of Natural religion which means they mainly worship Nature, because Nature provides them their food and shelter.
-In their festivals all the members of the community, including children, drink the locally prepared alcohol called Gora or Iu.
+Dhimal people claim they are followers of the natural religion, which means they mainly worship nature because it provides them with food and shelter.
+In their festivals, all the community members, including children, drink the locally prepared alcohol called Gora or Iu.

-The traditional dress of Dhimal is called Patanighat which is made in the combination of red and black.
+The traditional dress of Dhimal is called Patanighat, made in a combination of red and black.
 The place where these dresses are made is called Gharelu.
-Dhimal women wear jewelries called Satia (nose pin), Tisi (neck chain) and Bahi (bangles).
+Dhimal women wear jewelry called Satia (nose pin), Tisi (neck chain), and Bahi (bangles).

 Work in Progress

-At present, Dhimal dictionary is being prepared in SPPEL.
-This dictionary other than Dhimal head words also contains meaning in English and the regional language, marking of parts of speech, semantic domain, sound file, picture file and example sentence in Dhimal and its meaning in English.
-Soon the work of grammar writing will also start.
-Now the phonological analysis is under progress.
+At present, the Dhimal dictionary is being prepared in SPPEL.
+Besides Dhimal headwords, this dictionary also contains meanings in English and the regional language, marking parts of speech, semantic domain, sound files, picture files, and example sentences in Dhimal and their meanings in English.
+Soon, the work of grammar writing will also start.
+Now, the phonological analysis is in progress.

 Browse